Dermisfit0301/Slackathon-Fraudwatch-Misfit/README.md

 *Note:I am not a professional developer or a programmer.
 This is just a basic hackathon submission.
 Therefore i dont have any idea which application I would use for integration and further development of Fraudwatch.
 The basic algorithm is provided*

+### **Acknowledgement**

+I would first of all like to thank IBM and simplilearn to provide me with this opportunity to learn.

+I would extend my thanks to Binu Midhun mam who has guided us newbies through the hackathon in a friendly and warm manner.

+Last but not the least i would thank the websites and platforms like youtube for providing me with guidance and reference.